Applying the metallicity-dependent binary fraction to double white dwarf formation: Implications for LISA: Simulating a Galactic DWD population

 \subsection{A metallicity-dependent SFH: Convolving with the FIRE-2 models}

-To create Milky Way-like galaxies which integrate the metallicity-dependent binary fraction, we use the metallicity-dependent ages and positions of galaxy \textbf{m12i} from the ``Latte" suite of the FIRE-2 simulations \citep{Hopkins2015, Wetzel2016, Hopkins2018} to create synthetic, Milky Way-like DWD populations.
+To create Milky-Way-like galaxies which integrate the metallicity-dependent binary fraction, we use the metallicity-dependent ages and positions of galaxy \textbf{m12i} from the ``Latte" suite of the FIRE-2 simulations \citep{Hopkins2015, Wetzel2016, Hopkins2018} to create synthetic, Milky-Way-like DWD populations.

-The \textbf{m12i} galaxy provides particle mass resolution of 7070 M$_\odot$ per star particle.
+The \textbf{m12i} galaxy provides particle mass resolution of 7070 $M_\odot$ per star particle.
 Each star particle has an associated metallicity, position, and age, which is combined with the output of \cosmic\ to assign DWDs to each star particle by matching its metallicity to our \cosmic\ metallicity grid.
 The positions of each DWD are assigned using the Ananke framework since multiple DWD binaries can form within a single star particle.
 Specifically, we use an epanechnikov kernel where the kernel size is inversely proportional to the local density to assign the radial component of spherically symmetric offsets from the center of each star particle following \citet{Sanderson2020}.

-The metallicity-dependent binary fraction is shown in black in Figure \ref{fig:sfh_vs_fb} along with the mass in star particles from galaxy \textbf{m12i}, shown in red, as a function of our metallicity grid.
-The binary fraction, $f_{\rm{b}}$, drops drastically across metallicity while the mass formed in \textbf{m12i} increases significantly.
+The metallicity-dependent close binary fraction for solar-type binaries ($P_{\rm{orb}} < 10^4$ days), or simply the close binary fraction from here on, is shown in black in Figure \ref{fig:sfh_vs_fb} along with the mass in star particles from galaxy \textbf{m12i}, shown in red, as a function of our metallicity grid.
+The close binary fraction, $f_{\rm{b}}(Z)$, drops drastically across metallicity while the mass formed in \textbf{m12i} increases significantly.
 These two opposing trends compete throughout this study along with the impact of metallicity on single star evolution to form the final numerical distribution of systems in our DWD populations.